 I am a Christian pastor who wishes to bring glory to God in all that I do, and to help people through my writing to know Him better.

 The Bible assumes the existence of the supernatural world.
-It assumes the existence of God and angels and demons, or fallen angels.
-As a matter of fact it speaks extensively of these beings.
+It assumes the existence of God and angels, and demons, or fallen angels.
+In fact, it speaks extensively about these beings.
 The Old Testament talks about angels just over 100 times.
 And the New Testament mentions them 165 times.

-It is important to realize that the truth about angels is not confined to a specific period of history, or just to a few writers.
+In order to do that, it is important to realize that the truth about angels is not confined to a specific period of history or just to a few writers of Scripture.
 No less than 34 books of the Bible speak of them, from the earliest books like Genesis and Job, to the very last book, Revelation.

 It is interesting that angels played, and will play a very important role in the ministry of our Lord Jesus Christ.
 They ministered at His birth, during His life, at the resurrection, at His ascension, and they will play a prominent role in his return.
 (Matthew 2:19; Matthew 24:27-31; Mark 1:13; Luke 2:13; John 20:12; and Acts 1:10,11).